 A special list is a means for a keypanel operator to talk and/or listen to several unrelated destinations using a single key.
 Special lists are useful for group call or zone paging.
 Special list members are defined in the intercom configuration software.
 Once a special list has been configured, it can be assigned to a keypanel key.
 A special list is a group of intercom ports that a keypanel operator can talk or listen to by activating a single key.
 Special lists are typically used for paging, all call, group call etc. Special lists have default names SL01, SL02 etc. These names can be changed using Other Alpha setup.
 You define the members of the special list using Special List setup.
 Once a special list has been set up, you typically assign it to a keypanel key using Keypanel setup.
-The keypanel operator can then activate the special list key to talk or listen to all members of the special list.IMPORTANT: Do not confuse special lists and party lines.
-A special list is used when a keypanel operator needs to occasionally talk or listen to a group of intercom ports that are otherwise unrelated.
+The keypanel operator can then activate the special list is used when a keypanel operator needs to occasionally talk or listen to a group of intercom ports that are otherwise unrelated.
 A party line is typically used when several users of non-keypanel devices (such as belt packs or camera intercoms) are engaged in a specific common activity and they need to talk and/or listen to each other all the time.
 Keypanels are almost never members of party lines (although they can be).
-However, a keypanel key can be assigned to occasionally talk or listen to a party line if desired.
-Just remember: party lines are primarily set up for party line members, with occasional access by keypanel operators, while special lists are set up exclusively for keypanel operators to talk or listen to several unrelated intercom ports.
-For specific information about special list setup, search for special list in AZedit help.
+However, a keypanel key can be assigned to occasionally talk or listen to a group to call the time.
+Keypanel operators, while special lists are set up exclusively for keypanel operators to talk or listen to several unrelated intercom ports.
+For specific information about special list setup, search for special list is are set up hep.